cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_18.rst

 | Definition: a person who stands in for another, especially in a performance; a substitute.
 | Usage: his stand-in does all the dancing sequences.
 |
+| surrogate
+| Definition: a substitute, especially a person deputizing for another in a specific role or office.
+| Usage: she was regarded as the surrogate for the governor during his final illness.
+|
 | eyeball [眼球]
 | Definition: the number of people who visit a website, watch a TV program, read a publication, etc., especially when regarded as a potential source of revenue.
 | Usage: I think we got a few more eyeballs on the site.